NoahKirsch20/Gaming/README.md

 # Gaming
 ___
 Gaming is something that I love doing.
 I have been doing it ever since I was a little kid.
-I play multiple types or genre games.
+I play multiple genre's when it comes to gaming.
-Some of my favorite games are World of Warcraft, Call of Duty, The GTA series, and other sort of MMO games.
+Some of my favorite games are World of Warcraft, Call of Duty, The GTA series, and other sorts of MMO games.

 ___
 ## Favorite Game